Mr0o/PegglePy/README.md

 - To enable a perfomance hack (speedHack), press 8
 - to show the timer values on all the pegs, press 9 (must have debug enabled)
 - To enable slow motion (cap framerate to 30), press 0
+- To enable and disable the C implementation of the physics, press R (this will have no effect if the flag '--no-cphysics' is used when starting the game)
+- To test the zoom feature, press X (Will zoom in on the ball, unless there is one last orange peg, then it will zoom in on the peg)

 ### Additional notes
 - There is some C code in the c_src folder, I am working on some C implementations of the physics calculations to improve performance